 Ron Mueck, Mask II, 2001-2002

-Photorealism in artwork is a difficult thing to achieve, but it is possible through years of dedication and practise.
+Photorealism in artwork is difficult to achieve, but it is possible through years of dedication and practice.

 Rather than using a grid with squares around 3cm square, use much smaller squares.
 This means that each square you are working on will relate to a smaller area of your reference image, allowing you to spend more time on a small part of your drawing, adding much more detail than you would on a larger grid.